pdagger/CppND-Capstone-Snake-Game/README.md

 In this project, you can build your own C++ application or extend this Snake game, following the principles you have learned throughout this Nanodegree Program.
 This project will demonstrate that you can independently create applications using a wide range of C++ features.

 # Criteria:
+1. The project accepts user input and processes the input.

+The project accepts input from a user as part of the necessary operation of the program.

+user.cpp line 14-29

 1. The project makes use of references in function declarations.

 At least two variables are defined as references, or two functions use pass-by-reference in the project code.